dunsin2018/e-StudentCommunity/README.md

 ## Running application

-In the project directory, you can run the following commands
+In the project directory, you have to change directory to "estudentcommmunity" and run the following commands

 ### `npm install`